List of Marvel Comics characters: P: Pathway

 Pathway (Laura Dean) is a character appearing in American comic books published by Marvel Comics.
 She first appeared in Alpha Flight #48 (July 1987), and was created by Bill Mantlo and Jim Lee.

 Laura Dean's parents were mutant-phobic and decided to abort Laura's twin fetus because it was a mutant.
 While still a fetus, Laura protected her twin sister by using her mutant abilities to send her to another dimension, dubbed "Liveworld".

 Laura grew up withdrawn from the world.
 In an attempt to cure her, her parents sent her to the New Life Clinic, which was actually run by the villain Scramble.
 Laura managed to escape but was later caught by Bedlam and forced to become a member of his team of Derangers.
 During the clash with Alpha Flight, Laura swapped places with her twin, whom she had named Goblyn, in Liveworld.
 After Alpha Flight defeated Bedlam, Goblyn and Laura were admitted into Beta Flight under the misbelief that they were the same person.
-However, this was sorted out when Alpha Flight travelled to Liveworld and there encountered the Dreamqueen.
-When they returned to Earth, and Alpha disbanded, Laura and Goblyn went to live with Purple Girl.

-They re-joined Beta Flight when Talisman dispatched them on a quest for Northstar, thanks to Laura's ability to open portals to other dimensions.
-The two stayed on when the team was once again funded by the government and Department H was re-formed.
-However, both were severely injured when Wild Child went insane and attacked them.
-Laura sent Goblyn instinctively to Liveworld and had to return with Beta Flight to save her.